wunderwuzzi23/firefox-cookiemonster/README.md

-# Firefox - Debug Client for Cookies
+# Firefox - Debug client for cookie access

 Connect to Firefox debug port and issue Javascript commands, useful for grabbing cookies.